exonum/exonum-doc/src/get-started/java-binding.md

 *The state of the service in the blockchain* is determined by the list of root hashes of its Merkelized collections.
-Said root hashes, when aggregated with root hashes of other Merklized collections in the blockchain, form a single blockchain state hash, which is included in each committed block.
+Said root hashes, when aggregated with root hashes of other Merkelized collections in the blockchain, form a single blockchain state hash, which is included in each committed block.
 When using `AbstractService`, the root hash list must be defined in the schema class that implements `com.exonum.binding.service.Schema` interface; when implementing